jlegatheaux/RC2020-assignments/assignment-5/README.md

 All your versions of the protocol do not keep for future use the received distance vector announcements (some versions of the algorithm store them to select alternatives when the distance to a known destination becomes INFINITY).
 Therefore, your code will use one only data structure: a sligthly extended routing table or FIB (forwarding information base).
 For each destination, the routing table stores the interface to forward packets to reach that destination, a metric or cost of the path to get there, as well a time stamp denoting the last time this entry has been modified or confirmed.
 That timestamp will be useful for certain optional versions of your solution.
 File `RoutingTableEntry.java` contains a class that implements a routing table entry.

-A router will start with a routing table with one only entry, the one that points to itself, i.e. with its own identification, uses the LOCAL interface to forward packets, has metric 0 and a timestamp corresponding to the starting moment, i.e. 0 in CNSS.
+A router will start with a routing table with one only entry, the one that points to itself, i.e. with its own identification, uses the LOCAL interface to forward packets, has metric 0, and a timestamp corresponding to the starting moment, i.e. 0 in CNSS.
 If `rt` denotes your routing table, that initialization could be

 ```java
 rt.put(nodeId, new DVRoutingTableEntry(nodeId, LOCAL, 0, now) );
 ```

 You should start by implementing the basic version of the algorithm, one that periodically sends distance vector announcements to neighbours reachable by all the nodes' interfaces that are operational (i.e. in the state `up`).
-Your nodes' interfaces are contained in CNSS in the array `Link[] links` and are numbered from 0 to `nInterfaces`.
-Both variables are set in the `initialise()` upcall using its parameters received from the CNSS node code.
+Your nodes' interfaces are available,, in CNSS, in the array `Link[] links` and are numbered from 0 to `nInterfaces`.
+Both variables are initialised in the `initialise()` upcall using configuration parameters received from the CNSS node code.

 To send a control packet containning an announcement (stored in an object of the appropriate class pointed by `payload`) to the neighbour at the other side of an operational link, connected to the local interface `interface`, use the following code: